bogdan/changes_validator/README.md

 class Reward < AR::Base
   validates! :state, :changes => {
-    nil => [:pending], # Initial state is always pending :pending => [:approved, :rejected], # Pending can be changesed to to approved and rejected :approved => :paid # Approved can only be changesed to paid }
+    nil => [:pending], # Initial state is always pending :pending => [:approved, :rejected], # Pending can be changed to to approved and rejected :approved => :paid # Approved can only be changed to paid }
 end
 ```